 WHO ARE WE?

-- Society of St. Stephens is the oldest social service agency in the area, 33 years this November, and we are completely run by community volunteers.
+Society of St. Stephen is the oldest social service agency in the area - 33 years this November - and we are completely run by community volunteers.

 WHAT DO WE DO?

 - Society of St. Stephen is a community outreach agency serving people living in the Humble, New Caney and Splendora school district boundaries.